 - 1.1 The CEC Holder shall take notice that the issuance of this certificate is not authorisation to commence any works related to the project.
 Works related to the project shall only commence when all approvals from other statutory, regulatory and relevant agencies are obtained.
-These include but are not limited to: - The Town and Country Planning Division of the Ministry of Planning and Development (TCPD); - The Occupational Safety and Health Authority and Agency of the Ministry of Labour and Small Enterprise Development (OSHA); - The Penal/Debe Regional Corporation of the Ministry of Rural Development and Local Government (PDRC); and/or - The Trinidad and Tobago Fire Service of the Ministry of National Security (Fire Service). - 1.2 The CEC Holder shall take notice that the grant of the CEC with conditions does not exempt the CEC Holder from the requirement to ensure compliance with all other relevant legislative provisions having the force of law; - 1.3 The CEC Holder shall take notice that the project design, description and scope, as well as the prevention, mitigation and monitoring measures for the anticipated impacts presented in the application for this certificate and any other additional information provided in writing, form part of the conditions to which the CEC Holder shall adhere, unless modified by a listed condition within this certificate; - 1.4 The CEC Holder shall submit a finalised scope of works and a detailed scheduling for such, to the EMA at least 20 working days prior to the commencement of any works related to the project; - 1.5 The CEC Holder shall ensure that all proposed supporting infrastructure, facilities and management systems, required to maximise the effectiveness of mitigation measures, are installed/implemented and functioning prior to the commencement of any related works;
+These include but are not limited to: - The Town and Country Planning Division of the Ministry of Planning and Development (TCPD); - The Drainage Division of the Ministry of Works and Transport (Drainage Division);

+- The Occupational Safety and Health Authority and Agency of the Ministry of Labour and Small Enterprise Development (OSHA); - The San Juan/Laventille Regional Corporation of the Ministry of Rural Development and Local Government (SJLRC); and/or - The Trinidad and Tobago Fire Service of the Ministry of National Security (Fire Service). - 1.2 The CEC Holder shall take notice that the grant of the CEC with conditions does not exempt the CEC Holder from the requirement to ensure compliance with all other relevant legislative provisions having the force of law; - 1.3 The CEC Holder shall take notice that the project design, description and scope, as well as the prevention, mitigation and monitoring measures for the anticipated impacts presented in the application for this certificate and any other additional information provided in writing, form part of the conditions to which the CEC Holder shall adhere, unless modified by a listed condition within this certificate; - 1.4 The CEC Holder shall submit a finalised scope of works and a detailed scheduling for such, to the EMA at least 20 working days prior to the commencement of any works related to the project;

+1.5 The CEC Holder shall ensure that all proposed supporting infrastructure, facilities and management systems, required to maximise the effectiveness of mitigation measures, are installed/implemented and functioning prior to the commencement of any related works;

-- 1.6 The CEC Holder shall ensure the fulfilment of the following requirements for all written reports, plans or notifications, submitted to the EMA in respect of this certificate: - a.
-The CEC number and the relevant CEC condition(s) are stated in the title or cover letter of the document; - b.
-One (1) digital copy (PDF format) of each report, plan or notification; - c.
+- 1.6 The CEC Holder shall ensure the fulfilment of the following requirements for all written reports, plans or notifications, submitted to the EMA in respect of this certificate: - a The CEC number and the relevant CEC condition(s) are stated in the title or cover letter of the document; - b.
+One (1) digital copy (PDF format) of each report, plan or notification;

+- c.
 All reports, plans or notifications shall be addressed to the Office of the Manager - Permit Monitoring and Complaints, Environmental Management Authority, #8 Elizabeth Street, St. Clair, Port-of-Spain and submitted via email to PMC@ema.co.tt. - 1.7 The CEC Holder shall designate a primary and secondary officer who will be responsible for compliance monitoring and communicating with the EMA in respect of this certificate.
 The CEC Holder shall provide the name and contact details of the designated officers to the EMA at least 20 working days prior to the commencement of any works related to the project.
-The CEC Holder shall notify the EMA of any changes to the contact officers/persons at least five (5) working days of such change; - 1.8 The CEC Holder shall facilitate any Inspector duly appointed under the Environmental Management Act, Chapter 35:05 to enter the premises of the proposed project at any time to make observations, inspect or copy documents, interview personnel and take samples and/or photographs as these relate to meeting the requirements of this CEC.
+The CEC Holder shall notify the EMA of any changes to the contact officers within at least five (5) working days of such change; - 1.8 The CEC Holder shall facilitate any Inspector duly appointed under the Environmental Management Act, Chapter 35:05 to enter the premises of the proposed project at any time to make observations, inspect or copy documents, interview personnel and take samples and/or photographs as these relate to meeting the requirements of this CEC; - 1.9 The CEC Holder shall be required to apply for and obtain a new CEC before proceeding with decommissioning or abandonment of the activity approved under this Certificate.